QW38: English Literature with Creative Writing

 We are excited to welcome you to our School

-We are so happy that you have chosen us as a place to study and hone your writing craft.
-Our creative writing group are eagerly looking forward to working with you.
+We are so happy that you are joining us to hone your writing craft.
+Our creative writing team are eagerly looking forward to working with you.

 They include two winners of the T.S Eliot Prize, and winners of the Somerset Maugham Award, the Gordon Burn Prize, and nominees for BAFTA and Evening Standard Awards.
 So you will be learning from, and working with, some of the best creative artists we have.